lijungtsung/solar_magnetic_fluxtube/README.md

 - **'run3_B_continuum.ipynb'**: Demonstrates the use of a continuum magnetic field function.

-## Methodology

-The numerical methods used in this project are based on:

-- Steiner, O., Pneuman, G., Stenflo, J., "Numerical models for solar magnetic fluxtubes", <a href="https://ui.adsabs.harvard.edu/abs/1986A%26A...170..126S/abstract"> Astronomy and Astrophysics, 170, 126 (1986)

 ## Citation

 If you use this code or any part of this repository in your research, please cite the following papers: